Top 100+ Apex Legends Tips And Tricks [Mega Guide]

 - Stand in front of closed doors while healing or after having being downed to block out enemies.
 It is important to be standing right up against the door to prevent it from being opened from the other side.

 - If an enemy player is blocking a door, you can melee it twice to destroy it.
 The melee attack animation has quite a bit of follow-through, though, and could leave you open to a counter-attack.
 If you have no choice but to get through the door, it is mostly better to drop a grenade at its base.
-A thermite is best for this, as it may land a few ticks of damage on the enemy as they try to back away from the door.
+A thermite is best for this, as it can burn through the door, landing a few ticks of damage on the enemy before they back away.

 - Energy ammo isn’t slowed by drag and has the highest flight velocity.
 This means that shots from an energy weapon will reach their target faster and that you won’t have to lead your shots as much as you would with light or heavy weapons.